Assessment at Baruch

 Assessment Framework for Administrative and Support Units

 The purpose of this section is to provide an assessment framework for academic and administrative departments that support institutional resources and provide services for students.
-Each offers a distinctive set of services in response to the Institution’s needs.
-Collectively, they contribute substantially to academic success and student persistence to graduation.
-Assessment is a process that leads to the effective use of institutional resources and student support services.
-The assessment framework described in this document will enable academic and administrative departments to develop assessments for:
+Assessment leads to the effective use of institutional resources and student support services.
+The assessment framework provided here enables academic and administrative departments to develop assessments for: